 - Usually, calling Customer Service is the first step.
 If there is anything else you need to do, Customer Service will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - If you do this, it means that we will use our formal procedure for answering grievances.
-Here's how it works: - You or your legal representative may file the grievance.
+Here's how it works:

+- You or your legal representative may file the grievance.
 Your representative may be a friend, lawyer, advocate, doctor, or anyone else you formally name as your representative.
 If your representative is not someone who is already authorized by a Court or under State law to act for you, then you and that person must sign and date a statement that gives the person legal permission to be your representative.
 To learn how to name your representative, you may contact Customer Service at the numbers listed above. - o If you file your grievance in writing, please send it to the address listed in Chapter 2.
 We will write you or your representative and let you know how we have addressed your concerns within 30 calendar days of receiving your grievance.
 In some instances we may need additional time to research and address your concern.
 If this is the case, we may extend the 30 day timeframe by up to 14 calendar days, and keep you informed of how your grievance is being handled.
-The 14 day extension may also be applied upon your request. - O If your grievance is related to the denial of an expedited (fast) Organizational Determination or reconsideration, then you will be entitled to an expedited (fast) grievance.
+The 14 day extension may also be applied upon your request. - Of If your grievance is related to the denial of an expedited (fast) Organizational Determination or reconsideration, then you will be entitled to an expedited (fast) grievance.
 We will also expedite your grievance if it relates to a Plan decision to extend the 14 day timeframe for an Organizational Determination or the 30 day timeframe for a reconsideration request.
 We will respond to expedited reasons for this answer.
 We must respond whether we agree with the complaint or not. - You can also submit a grievance through our secure website for members, InTouch.
 Click "InTouch Login" at the top of our plan website (www.
 Medicare.PacificSource.com) to register or access your account.
-There are two ways you can access our online appeal and grievance forms (1) From the Tools menu, choose "File Appeal or Grievance" (2) From the Quick Links box, choose "File Appeal or Grievance".
+There are two ways you can access our online appeal and grievance forms (1) From the Tools menu, choose "File Appeal or Grievance" (2) From the Quick Links box, choose "File Appeal or Grievance". - An online form will appear for you to fill out.
+The form has two sections, one is for appeals (Tab 1) and the other is for grievances (Tab 2).
+Fill out the section that applies to your situation.
+After you have completed the form(s) click "Submit" to submit your request to the plan for review.
+Follow up notices will be sent to you by mail (or phone call for expedited reviews). - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.